chri3i/Ruvaak-Readme/README.md

 - _YOU_ for reading this.
 - Althro for assisting with so many things.
 And allowing me to fork the readme.
 You’re awesome.
-- Chef for the help with the armors.
+- Chef for the help with the armors and theory crafting random time sinks.
 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
 - Destiny for proofreading the readme and pointing out many errors.
 Also for testing the list and giving helpful suggestion to improve it.
-- Astro for testing and giving reports, more detailed than I ever expected.
-Seriously, thanks a lot.
+- Astro for more help than I can list.
+Be it testing or suggestions, seriously, thanks a lot.
 - The Animonculory Dev Team.
 - Guitarninja for walking me through uploading the list.
-- SiraMirai for the Skyshard adjustments (not fully implemented yet).
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.